 Though he currently lives in metro-Boston, he remains intently interested in Manchester as a city and community, and returns home frequently to visit friends and family and to spend time in Manchester’s burgeoning neighborhoods, shops and restaurants.
 With LivableMHT, he hopes to provide a place for residents and other people interested in Manchester’s future to share ideas and promote an increasingly vibrant, urban community in the Queen City.

-The image you see in the header of each page will rotate periodically, featuring scenes from Manchester’s neighborhoods, cityscape, landscape, or other subjects relating to livability and urban development in the Queen City.
+The images you see in the header of each page are a rotating series, featuring scenes from Manchester’s neighborhoods, cityscape, landscape, history, or other subjects relating to livability and urban development in the Queen City.
 They may be from LivableMHT’s own photographs, those available in the public domain or through Creative Commons, or those submitted by visitors or contributors to the site.

 Our fourth header image is a view of Manchester’s Millyard and West Side, taken from Downtown, with Ste.
 Marie’s Church and the Uncanoonuc Mountains in the background.
 It is in public domain via Creative Commons, and can be found on the Wikipedia page for Manchester.